 If a JOAD archer is able to shoot certain scores in a verifiable way under standardized conditions (ie, a certified tournament), rankings are assigned such as "bronze olympian", "silver olympian", and of course, for the highest score setting, "gold olympian".
-In addition, for lesser scores, archers can mark their progress towards excellence by obtaining color-coded pins, suitable for wearing on either a chest guard or quiver, to show their expertise!
+In addition, for lesser scores, archers can mark their progress towards excellence by obtaining color-coded pins, suitable for wearing on either a chest guard or quiver, to show their accomplishment and expertise!

 Regardless, the archer must submit a properly executed claim form in order to be considered for the recognition award.